DasHowItBe445/Lottery-System-using-Solidity/README.md

 # Lottery System

+This project implements a simple Ethereum-based Lottery System written in Solidity.
+Participants can enter the lottery by sending a fixed amount of Ether, and the manager can randomly pick a winner who receives the entire prize pool.

 Overview:

--This project implements a decentralized lottery system on the Ethereum blockchain, where participants can enter by contributing 0.1 ETH.
-Once enough players join, the manager (contract deployer) can trigger the winner selection, and the entire balance is transferred to the winner.

--The randomness is generated using on-chain variables like block.prevrandao, ensuring pseudo-random selection within the constraints of Solidity.

--This contract was deployed and tested on the Sepolia Testnet using MetaMask for transactions and Remix IDE for deployment and execution.
+The Lottery Smart Contract allows players to participate by sending 0.1 ETH.
+Once a minimum of three players have entered, the manager can trigger the pickWinner() function, which randomly selects a winner using the block timestamp and randomness seed (block.prevrandao).

+After a winner is chosen, the contract transfers the full balance to the winner’s wallet and resets the lottery for the next round.

 Features:

-Fair Participation – Each player enters with exactly 0.1 ETH.
+Fixed Entry Fee: Each player must send exactly 0.1 ETH to join.

-Pseudo-Random Winner Selection – Uses keccak256 and block.prevrandao.

-Admin Controls – Only the manager (deployer) can view balance or pick the winner.
+Manager Control: Only the contract manager can view the balance or pick a winner.

+Random Winner Selection: Uses keccak256 hashing with block data for pseudorandomness.

-Automatic Reset – After a winner is selected, the player list resets for a new round.
+Automatic Reset: After each round, the player list resets for a new lottery cycle.

-Tested on Sepolia Network – Zero-cost deployment using Ethereum test tokens.
+Events: Emits logs when players enter and when a winner is picked.

 Tech Stack: